Review Analysis Conclusion

 Feature Tradeoffs

 Every wallpaper border represents a compromise among aesthetics, durability, and ease of handling.
 Printed paper and non-woven fabric borders excel at fine detail, offering crisp botanicals, scenic landscapes, and intricate vintage patterns.
 However, they are generally less tolerant of moisture and may stain if splashed repeatedly in a kitchen or bath.
-Vinyl and PVC peel-and-stick borders sacrifice some of that ultra-fine print resolution in exchange for water resistance and wipeability.
-They are the safer choice behind sinks, near stovetops, or in powder rooms.
+Vinyl and PVC peel-and-stick borders sacrifice some of that ultra-fine print resolution in exchange for water resistance and wipeability, making them the safer choice behind sinks, near stovetops, or in powder rooms.
 Three-dimensional molding borders introduce yet another variable: their raised profiles hide small wall imperfections and create shadow lines that read as custom trimwork.
 Yet they can be trickier to maneuver around tight corners and may not adhere well over heavily textured surfaces such as orange-peel drywall or knockdown finishes.
 Weigh these tradeoffs against the room’s daily demands before committing to a material.

 Installation and Setup Considerations